 SketchUp is a free 3D modeling computer program made by Trimble and, for a while, owned by Google.
 It was the perfect introduction to 3D-modeling, architecture and engineering for middle schoolers: powerful, but relatively easy to learn.

-We had our students make shapes with certain dimensions as they learned to use it (see image).
+Based on Matt’s information, we had our students make shapes with certain dimensions as they learned to use it (see image).
 After that, they moved up to creating a 3-hole putt-putt (mini-golf) course that fit within a certain area (see image).
 They got very creative with those courses, which is great, but you could also extend this to tons of curriculum standards!
 Surface area, Roman architecture, volume, locations from literature, measurement, earthquake-resistant houses, perimeter, developing cities . . .
 I could go on and on.
 But I stopped using SketchUp.
 Why?
 It didn’t work on Chromebooks.

 Until recently!
 SketchUp is now available on the web, which means that you can use it on Chromebooks!
 Check out the animated GIF below showing me using SketchUp.
 Imagine the possibilities for students!